 7. Public interest

-The processing of sensitive data is allowed if there is considerable public interest at stake.
+The processing of sensitive data is allowed if there is a considerable public interest at stake.
 However, the processing should be permitted by law, and proportionate to the goal that is pursued.

 Processing should also be conducted with respect to the right to data protection and provide safeguard measures to the fundamental rights and the interests of the data subject;